zydou/arti/doc/dev/MetricsStrategy.md

 ## Reporting and configuration

 Actual reporting of metrics is done by much higher level crates.
-There should be one global metrics exporter.
+There should be one global metrics exporter per process.

 `arti` can use `metrics-exporter-prometheus` to offer a Prometheus HTTP scrape endpoint.
 This is disabled in the default configuration.